bakdata/streams-explorer/README.md

 - Visualization of streaming applications and topics
 - Monitor all or individual pipelines from multiple namespaces
 - Inspection of Avro schema from schema registry
-- Integration with [streams-bootstrap](https://github.com/bakdata/streams-bootstrap) for deploying Kafka streams applications
+- Integration with [streams-bootstrap](https://github.com/bakdata/streams-bootstrap) and [faust-bootstrap](https://github.com/bakdata/faust-bootstrap) for deploying Kafka Streams applications
 - Real-time metrics from Prometheus (consumer lag, topic size, messages in/out per second)
-- Linking to external services for logging and analysis like Kibana, Grafana, AKHQ, Elasticsearch
+- Linking to external services for logging and analysis, such as Kibana, Grafana, AKHQ, Elasticsearch
 - Customizable through Python plugins

 ## Installation